Pensacola State College

 Pensacola State College (PSC) is a public college in Pensacola, Florida.
 It is part of the Florida College System.
-Originally established as Pensacola Junior College in 1948, the college underwent a name change in July 2010 to reflect its expanded academic offerings to include both associate and baccalaureate degrees.
+Originally established as Pensacola Junior College in 1948, the college underwent a name change in July 2010 to reflect its expanded academic offerings to include both associate and bachelor's degrees.

 Campuses

-Pensacola State College was founded as the first higher education institution in Pensacola.
-The main campus in Pensacola was inaugurated in 1948.
-The college expanded its reach over the decades with the establishment of additional campuses, including: the Downtown campus (opened in 1957), the Milton campus (opened in 1971), and the Warrington campus (opened in 1977).
+Pensacola State College was the first higher education institution founded in 1948 in Pensacola.
+The college expanded its offerings over the decades with the establishment of additional campuses, including: the Downtown campus (opened in 1957), the Milton campus (opened in 1971), and the Warrington campus (opened in 1977).
 The former "mini-campus" at Naval Air Station Pensacola, which opened in 1981, was destroyed in 2004 by Hurricane Ivan.
 PSC also operates centers in Santa Rosa County and Century.

 Academics

-Pensacola State College offers associate and bachelor’s degrees, vocational certifications, and an adult high school.
-With over 120 majors and concentrations, PSC focuses on career advancement and technical training.
+Pensacola State College offers associate and bachelor's degrees, vocational certifications, and an adult high school.
+With over 170 individual programs, PSC focuses on career advancement and technical training.